AnthonyBuildsCloud/aws-saa-study-notes/notes/module-13-well-architected-solutions.md

 - Differences between Trusted Advisor checks and Well-Architected reviews

 ## Quick self-quiz (3 questions)
 1) What is the main purpose of the AWS Well-Architected Framework?
+To help architects design, evaluate, and continuously improve cloud workloads using AWS best practices so they are secure, reliable, high-performing, cost-optimized, and sustainable.
 2) Name at least three of the six Well-Architected pillars.
+Operational Excellence
+Security
+Reliability
+Performance Efficiency
+Cost Optimization
+Sustainability
 3) Why do serverless services align well with the Well-Architected Framework?
+Because serverless services offload infrastructure management to AWS, automatically scale, improve reliability and security by default, optimize costs through pay-per-use pricing, and support high performance with minimal operational overhead.